janeyx99/torch-release-notes/2.7.0/done/result_mobile.md

-# Release Notes worksheet benchmark
+# Release Notes worksheet mobile

 The main goal of this process is to rephrase all the commit messages below to make them **clear and easy to read** by the end user.
 You should follow the following instructions to do so: